 The standards that are issued but not yet effective up to the date of issuance of the Group's and Company's financial statements are disclosed below.
-The Group and Company intend to adopt these standards, if applicable, when they become effective.
+The Group and Company intend to adopt these Standards and Amendments, if applicable, when they become effective.